-Att achment No and title 1.
-Electoral Caretaker Period Tracked Changes All Comments [12.4.1 - 9 2. pages] Electoral Caretaker Period Clean [ 12.4.2 - 8 pages]
+- Electoral Caretaker Period Tracked Changes All Comments [12.4.1 9 pages] - 2.
+Electoral Caretaker Period Clean [12.4.2 7 pages]

 {item-title}

 Policy Objective

 This Policy establishes protocols for the purpose of preventing actual and perceived advantage or disadvantage to a candidate in a local government election due to the use of public resources or from decisions made by the Council or administration on behalf of the City during the period immediately prior to an election.